PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

     if rank == 0:
         print(probs)

-Then the python script can be executed with the following command:
+Then the python script can be executed with the following command (for example on 4 MPI processes):

 .. code-block:: console

-    $ mpirun -np 4 python yourscript.py
+    $ mpirun -np 4 python pennylane_quantum_script.py